John Shipton: Julian Assange campaign

 Shipton campaigns and acts as an ambassador for Assange.
 In 2019, The Age reported that Shipton regularly lobbied minor parties including The Greens calling for his son's release.
 In 2021, he was featured in the documentary Ithaka, produced by his son Gabriel Shipton.
 In July 2022, he said that the campaign to free his son had taken all of his money, and he had sold a house in Newton.
 He said he continued to campaign using money from other sources, including donations and book-selling.
 In August 2022, he attended Parliament House to talk about Assange's case and frustration that he hadn't been able to meet with the prime minister, the foreign affairs minister, or the attorney general, despite requests.
 In September 2022, he addressed Mexico’s Senate and accepted the key to Mexico City on behalf of his son.
 In May 2023, he said the campaign to free Assange was on the "cusp of success" after prime minister Anthony Albanese and opposition leader Peter Dutton said Assange's detention had gone on too long.

 Personal life

 Shipton met Christine Ann Hawkins at a Vietnam War rally in 1970 when he was 26.
 By late 1970, they separated and she was pregnant with Julian Assange.
-Shipton says he had no feeling for family life and didn't see Assange after he turned three years old until 1996 when he was 25.
+Shipton says he had no feeling for family life and did not see Assange until 1996 when he was 25.
 He raised another son, Gabriel Shipton, in Sydney and has a daughter in Melbourne.